NixOS/nix.dev/source/tutorials/module-system/module-system.md

 This type allows you to define nested modules with their own options.

-Every value of such a type is then interpreted (by default) as a `config` assignment of the nested module evaluation.

 Here, you will define a new `map.markers` option whose type is a list of submodules, each with a nested `location` type, allowing you to define a list of markers on the map.